SenSohom/ECE381-Lab2-Yolo/Lab-3/Readme.md

 machinelearning<kit#>
 ```

+Once the update is done, please restart your Jetson.

 > **Note:** The upgrade step may take a few minutes depending on the number of packages to update.
 Wait for it to complete fully before proceeding.
 ---